 Ancient Israel isn’t the only nation who has pushed God too far in human history.
 Yahweh is quite clear that He is the One who causes empires and governments to rise and fall.
 He’s the reason that the great kingdom of Babylon no longer exists today.
 He’s the One who caused the Roman empire to fall.
 Foolish historians try to chalk up every event in history to some aspect of human nature: greed, military power, or wealth.
 But God is clear that He controls the lifespan of every nation on this earth.
 Nations who squander the blessings He gives them and delight in defying Him are eventually destroyed.
 We learn from studying ancient Israel that even God’s most favored people can become His targeted enemies if they keep taxing His patience.

 What if God came to you tomorrow and ordered you to act out some crazy charade in public?
 Would you try to obey or would you blow Him off?
 We are so quick to forget that these lives are not our own.
 As creations of God, we are literally His property.
-As Christians, we owe Him everything.
 If God wants us to lie in the dirt and eat foul food and totally humiliate ourselves in public, what right do we have to refuse?
-Of course our flesh will recoil at the thought—we can’t help that.
+Of course our pride will recoil at the thought—we can’t help that.
 Our egos will suffer, our emotions will balk.
 But in our souls, we must not refuse God.
-We must choose obedience and depend on the Holy Spirit to give us the empowerment we need in the moment.
+We must choose obedience and depend on His to give us the empowerment we need in the moment.
 Ezekiel’s assignment was so physically painful that there was no way he could carry it out in his own strength.
 Plus, lying on the ground all tied up in ropes makes you pretty vulnerable.
 If God hadn’t given His man the protection, strength, and courage he needed to carry out his difficult assignment, Ezekiel would have never lived long enough to record forty-eight chapters of prophecy.